-Please complete and return to the school office marked private and confidential for the attention of the headteacher or chair of governors who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the school office marked private and confidential for the attention of the headteacher or chair of governors as appropriate, who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode:

-Day time telephone number:

-Evening telephone number:

-Please give details of your complaint, including whether you have spoken to

-anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it

 What actions do you feel might resolve the problem at this stage?

+Are you attaching any panamyork?
+If an places give details

 Are you attaching any paperwork?
 If so, please give details.

-.

 Signature:

+Data

 Date:

 Official use

+Reference number:

 Date acknowledgement sent:

-By who:
+By whom:

+Complaint referred to

 Complaint referred to:

+Data:

 Date: